matthewcrews/ddd-with-fsharp/outline.md

 ### A Critique

+#### Valid Complaint

-> So, DaysOfInventory is now a pain to use in any kind of calculation.
+The `DaysOfInventory` type is now a pain to use whenever we need to subtract (which is often).
 By always having subtraction produce an `Option<DaysOfInventory>` we have to always use a match case to get to the value inside.

+#### A Response

-> Yes, this is annoying but it is also forcing us to deal with a very real possibility.
+Yes, this is annoying but it is also forcing us to deal with a very real possibility.
 Let's see if there is anything we can do about that...

+---

+### The Problem Statements

+When we need to combine multiple instances of `DaysOfInventory` using operators which could produce `Option<DaysOfInventory>`, we do not have a clean way of doing it without using `match` statements everywhere.

+#### Option 1: Overload the necessary operators

+#### Option 2: Create a new function

 ---